VRHIKKY/VketCloudSDK_Documents/docs/Actions/Transform/MoveTo.en.md

-# MoveTo
+# Move To
 ![MoveTo](img/MoveTo.jpg)

-MoveTo lets you move an VKC Item Object linearly to a specified Object.
+Move To lets you move an VKC Item Object linearly to a specified Object.

 For target, set the VKC Item Object you wish to move.
 For destination, set the VKC Item Field GameObject that contains the goal GameObject.